erbsland-dev/fast-file-encryption/README.rst

 License
 -------

-Copyright 2021 by Tobias Erbsland @ EducateIT GmbH
+Copyright © 2021-2024 Tobias Erbsland https://erbsland.dev/ and EducateIT GmbH https://educateit.ch/

+According to the copyright terms specified in the file "COPYRIGHT.md".

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at